NativeScript/docs-v7/ui/styling.md

     template: ...
 ```

-This code will create an unique attribute for the component and css will be applied to that component only.
+In each of these examples the CSS rules will only apply to the declared component, and not other UI elements in the application.

-> Css selectors will be available on an application level so `styles` and `styleUrls` will be applied even if the component is placed in another page within application.
-As for application specific css path to the file is relative to application root folder.
+> The `styles` and `styleUrls` will be applied even if the component is moved to another page within the application.

 {% endangular %}